 It might feel a little uncomfortable, but these symptoms are transient, and it will restore with over the counter medication.
 Your dentist might also prescribe you more potent medication to deal with pain.
 He will also prescribe you antibiotics to curb the spreading of infection.
 Make sure that you follow your prescription and take medicines on time.
 If you still feel pain and notice infection, visit your dentist immediately.

 Visit Your Dentist

 Dental procedures are not easy.
-You are likely to feel tingling sensation and discomfort in the treated area for a while.
+You are likely to feel a tingling sensation and discomfort in the treated area for a while.
 You are advised to visit your emergency dentist if you experience swelling or pressure on your gums.
 If you feel excessive pressure or any allergic reaction in your mouth, it might be due to your medication.
 In any case, make sure that you do not ignore these symptoms and visit your dentist at the earliest.
 They will check your root canal tooth and suggest the best solutions to avoid any complications.

-Taking proper care of your teeth after your surgery is important.
+Taking proper care of your teeth after your surgery is essential.
 Right from brushing and flossing to eating well and visiting your dentist, you need to keep a check on your oral health to avoid further complications.
 A root canal procedure can be a little overwhelming for you in the beginning.
 However, you can make it right by taking proper care and maintaining oral hygiene post-surgery.

 We at Huch Family Dentistry are dedicated to improving your oral health.
 From analyzing the root cause of your dental issues to giving you the best gum disease treatments, our experienced team of dentists is here to take care of your dental needs.
-We provide overall solutions to your dental issues including emergency dentist services, dental examination, X-rays, cleaning, filling, as well as diet recommendations to provide you with better oral health.
+We provide overall solutions to your dental issues, including emergency dentist services, dental examination, X-rays, cleaning, filling, as well as diet recommendations to provide you with better oral health.
 Contact us today or call us at (843)-797-0782